kubedb/docs/docs/guides/mongodb/backup/archiver/index.md

   terminationPolicy: "WipeOut"
 ```

 Here, we can see that, the mongodb yaml is almost similar with our previous mongodb yaml, except it has an `init` section.
-In this section, we have specified that we want to point in time recover the database.
+In this section, we have specified that we want to point-in-time-recover the database.
 In the `init` section,
-- `archiver.recoveryTimestamp` specifies the timestamp in which we want to Point in time recover our database.
+- `archiver.recoveryTimestamp` specifies the timestamp in which we want to point-in-time-recover our database.
 - `archiver.fullDBRestore` specifies the repository in which the full backup exists.
 - `archiver.manifestRestore` specifies the repository in which the manifest backup exists and the encryption secret that was used to encrypt the data.